bahr2/project-MVC-of-africcan-developer-team-/README.md

 # testing-app
-Application for sudanese community social network
+Application for community social network
+Promote the business online marketing and integration with barest people who ,are internet our great community tech.